Open Topics

 Some of the main questions of the project is to better understand optimal training regimes as well as the impact of training, well-being, and other factors on the athlete's performance in order to optimize training load management.
 Within this project, we have a number of student projects that aim at:

-• understanding the connection between external load (like physical power output) and internal load (i.e., the physiological response) as measured through athlete-provided subjective scores (i.e., the Rate of Perceived Exertion; RPE).
+• understanding the connection between external load (like physical power output or the training impulse, TRIMP) and internal load (i.e., the physiological response) as measured through athlete-provided subjective scores (i.e., the Rate of Perceived Exertion; RPE).

-• the relationship between external load (in Watt) and heart rate characteristics
+• the relationship between external load (in Watt) and heart rate characteristics for low-intensity endurance workouts.

 In order to participate, you need to have passed (and enjoyed) the FDA course (Foundations of Data Analysis).
 The supervision will be done by various members of the project team.
 For more information, please contact Torsten M.